The article sheds light on the common causes for your dog throwing up yellow bile, and how it can be treated.

 Did You Know?

-Similar to humans, if a dog's stomach stays empty for too long, it could cause digestive acids and bile to accumulate within the stomach chamber.
+One reason this occurs is that the dog’s stomach is empty.
+Similar to humans, if a dog’s stomach stays empty for too long, it could cause digestive acids and bile to accumulate within the stomach chamber.
+Bile is a fluid the liver produces for digestion.
 In the absence of any food to digest, these liquids irritate the stomach walls, causing a reflux which leads to the dog throwing up a yellowish liquid.
 This is one of the reasons why such vomiting usually happens early in the morning.

 Throwing up is common in dogs and has an array of reasons for its occurrence.
 Inflammation of the stomach and upper intestinal tract and accumulation of toxins in the blood are considered to be the most common causes behind a dog vomiting yellow bile.
 Therefore, it becomes important for all dog owners to know the causes as well as the treatment for this condition which can signal a serious problem such as dehydration, pancreatitis or an intestinal obstruction in dogs.